dotCMS/com.dotcms.ai.v2/README.md

-# OpenAI Vision Plugin
+# OpenAI Vision/Translation Plugin

 ## Overview

-The OpenAI Vision Plugin is designed to automatically tag images and add alt text descriptions to content in your DotCMS instance.
-This plugin leverages OpenAI's vision capabilities to enhance the accessibility and searchability of your content.
+The OpenAI Vision and Translation Plugin is designed to use OpenAI's newer models to automatically tag images, add alt text descriptions and translate content in your DotCMS instance.
+This plugin leverages OpenAI's vision and json_formation capabilities to enhance the localization, accessibility and searchability of your content.

 ## Features

 - **Auto-Tagging**: Automatically tags images based on their content.
 - **Alt Text Generation**: Generates and adds alt text descriptions to images.
-- **Workflow Integration**: Integrates with DotCMS workflows to tag and add alt text during content publishing.
+- **Content Translation**: Integrates with DotCMS workflows to translate content, including WYSIWYG and Block Editor content into multiple languages.
+Supports a  lookup table for industry specific term translations.

-## Requirements

-- Java
-- Maven
-- DotCMS
-- OpenAI API Key

-## Installation

-1. **Clone the repository**:
-    ```sh
-    git clone <repository-url>
-    cd <repository-directory>
-    ```

-2. **Build the project**:
-    ```sh
-    ./mnnw clean install
-    ```

-3. **Deploy the plugin**:
-    - Upload the generated JAR file from the `target` directory to your dotCMS plugins.

-4. **Restart DotCMS** to load the new plugin.

 ## Image Auto-Tagging and Descriptions